wilkinsonmatt/Age_on_other_planets/README.md

 * Download/Clone entire github file
 * Open repo folder in your text editor of choice.
-* run "$ npm install" in terminal
+* run "$ npm install" in terminal to install all needed files
 * run "$ npm run build" in terminal
-* To run in browser use $ npm run start
+* run "$ npm run start" in terminal launch program in the browser
-* To test use $ npm run test
+* run "$ npm run test" in terminal to test

 ## Known Bugs